jshbrntt/speed-monitor-pi/README.md

 # Speed Monitor Pi

-I built this tool for a blog post I wrote about my internet speed during the pandemic which can be found here.
+I built this tool for a blog post I wrote about my internet speed during the pandemic, which can be found here.

 - [How COVID-19 affected my internet connection](https://jshbrntt.dev/posts/how-covid-19-affected-my-internet-connection/)